GabrielFlores8227/Tmux-Config/README.md

 && ./Tmux-Config/linux-driver.sh
 ```

-(Optional) This command uses sed to insert the provided script at line 1 of the .bashrc file.
-This will ensure that it's executed right at the beginning when you open a new terminal session.
+(Optional) This command uses sed to insert a piece of script at line 1 of the .bashrc file.
+This will ensure that Tmux is executed right at the beginning when you open a new terminal session.

 ```bash
 sed -i '1iif command -v tmux &> /dev/null && [ -n "$PS1" ] && [[ ! "$TERM" =~ screen ]] && [[ ! "$TERM" =~ tmux ]] && [ -z "$TMUX" ]; then exec tmux; fi' ~/.bashrc